rbowen/osas-slides/slides.md

 ---
 ![Atomic](images/atomic-logo.svg)

-Project Atomic advances the way containerized applications are created, deployed, and managed.
-Specifications, standards, and implementations contribute to the growing functionality and security of containers.
+Project Atomic implements the foundations of the cloud-native infrastructure of the future.
+Atomic Host, Cockpit, Commissaire, Registry, container security and container libraries supply the building blocks on which new container cloud stacks run.

 ---
 background: #800f0f